 - within that group of activities.
-The major example of this is rail rolling stock where Greater Wellington is not intending to fund depreciation on these assets. - Where the expenditure relates to the provision of passenger rail services, benefits of that expenditure extend beyond one year, and Greater Wellington is unable to obtain an ownership interest in the asset created; in this situation, Greater Wellington may loan fund the expenditure over a period not exceeding 75% of the expected useful life of that asset.
+The major example of this is rail rolling stock where Greater Wellington is not intending to fund depreciation on these assets. - Certain operating expenditure, such as major operating expenditure on rail rolling stock, not owned by Greater Wellington.
+If the expenditure provides benefits beyond one year then Greater Wellington may loan fund the expenditure over a period not exceeding five years.